The Top Guided Land Tours in Niue

 This tour orientation tour of the island introduces you to some of the west coast highlights, including cultural and historical sites, snorkelling spots and places to eat.
 The 4-hour tour also includes a tide chart to know when is the best time to visit each swimming location during your stay.
 Refreshments are included in the tour.
 Tours run in the mornings after plane days.

 This half-day tour of the east coast takes you to the village of Hakupu on your way to the Anapala Chasm.
 After visiting the chasm, you delve into the Huvalu Forest Conservation Area to the iconic Togo Chasm for a tropical rainforest walk.
 Then it’s to the Hikulagi Sculpture Park before making your way across the island to Alofi and your accommodation.
 These tours require a minimum of four to run.

-Visit a gorgeous tropical garden and plantation on the Vaipouli Garden Tour.
-You will be shown the maala (garden) by your hosts, Doris and John, where you’ll learn about growing food crops, tropical trees, herbs and much more.
-The special interest tour has more of a focus on gardening where you can certainly pick up a few tips from your passionate hosts who have developed this garden out of a labour of love.
+You will be shown the maala (garden) by your friendly and characterful hosts, John and Doris, and learn about growing food crops, tropical trees, herbs and much more.
+Like most of Niue’s guided tours, this is a very casual experience, so the more questions you ask the better!
+You can certainly pick up a few tips from your passionate hosts who have developed this garden out of a labour of love.

 At the end of the experience, you will be treated to a spread of local fruits, nuts and a drinking coconut – many of which we feature in the 10 Exotic Fruits in Niue You Have to Try!

 The Maala Garden Tour involves the least amount of walking out of all the tours described so far, while most of the terrain is flat.
 What’s more, the tour is one of the most affordable on the island, providing fantastic value for money.